Kingstechco/store/README.md

 The application uses Liquibase to migrate the schema.
 Some sample data is provided.
 You can create more data by reading the documentation in utils/README.md

 # Data model
+- A **customer** has an ID, a name, and 0 or more orders.
-An order has an ID, a description, and is associated with the customer which made the order.
+- An **order** has an ID, a description, is associated with a customer, and contains 1 or more products.
-A customer has an ID, a name, and 0 or more orders.
+- A **product** has an ID, a description, and appears in 0 or more orders.

+The application models a many-to-many relationship between orders and products through a junction table.

 # 🔌 API Endpoints